-16. A tagging study has been undertaken in Division 58.5.2 since 1998 (Williams et al., 2002).
+- 16. A tagging study has been undertaken in Division 58.5.2 since 1998 (Williams et al., 2002).
 Numbers of tag-releases and recaptures up to 2007 are given in Candy and Constable (2008).
-It is anticipated that, as the spatial extent of fishing effort is more widely distributed, these data will provide important inputs to future integrated assessments using methods such as CASAL.

-17. The Working Group noted that the tagging program has historically been largely restricted to the main trawl ground B and is likely to underestimate the abundance of fish of this age/length range (Candy and Constable, 2008).
+It is anticipated that, as the spatial extent of fishing effort increases, these data will provide important inputs to future integrated assessments. - 17.
+The tagging program has historically been largely restricted to the main trawl ground B (Candy and Constable, 2008).
 At present, the assessment is unable to accommodate the small spatial extent of the program and the limited mixing from this ground to the other areas.
-These data are, therefore, not utilised in the integrated assessment, however, the tag data from trawl ground B were used to estimate natural mortality independently of CASAL as described in Candy et al. (2001).
+These data are, therefore, not utilised in the integrated assessment, however, the tag data from trawl ground B were used to estimate natural mortality independently of the CASAL assessment as described in Candy et al. (2011).